rodjovit/rodjovit.github.io/README.md

   <img width="500" src="img/kag1.png">
 </p>

 After testing the model on the testing dataset, the overall accuracy of the model was 82%.
-To test similarities between nationality dishes, I also implemented a confusion matrix from sklearn.
+To visualize accuracy of the model, I also implemented a confusion matrix from sklearn.

 <p align="center">
   <img width="850" src="img/kag2.png">